-Jeremy Corbyn apologised when it was revealed last night he hosted an event that compared the Israeli government to Nazis on Holocaust Memorial Day in 2010.
+Jeremy Corbyn apologised when it was revealed last night that he hosted an event comparing the Israeli government to Nazis on Holocaust Memorial Day in 2010.

 After being contacted by The Times about the event, Corbyn said: “The main speaker at this Holocaust Memorial Day meeting, part of a tour entitled Never Again — for Anyone, was a Jewish Auschwitz survivor.
 Views were expressed at the meeting which I do not accept or condone.

 “In the past, in pursuit of justice for the Palestinian people and peace in Israel/Palestine, I have on occasion appeared on platforms with people whose views I completely reject.
 I apologise for the concerns and anxiety that this has caused.”